2. Give your opening statement

 Question & AnswerI’m taking my landlord to the LTB.
 How do I present my case?

-The Board process is less formal than a court, so some Board members run hearings differently than other members.
-But there are some basic things that you should expect to happen at your hearing.
+The (LTB) process is less formal than a court.
+This means some LTB members run hearings differently than other members.
+But there are some basic things that should happen at your hearing.

-In your opening statement you tell the Board member:
+In your opening statement, you tell the LTB member:

 - a summary of what your case is about,

-- what orders you're asking the Board to make, and
+- what orders you're asking the LTB to make.

-You do not present your evidence in your opening statement but you can tell the Board member briefly what your evidence will be about.
+You don't present your evidence in your opening statement.
+Instead, you tell the LTB member briefly what your evidence will be about.